tylerlwang/SR-Inpainting/README.md

 You might need to recompile the code for loopy belief propagation.
 The `OpenCV3` library is needed.
 Adjust `Makefile` flags to find your `OpenCV3` library. "main_orig.cpp" should generate "bp_orig", "main_improved.cpp" should generate "bp_improved", and "main_contour.cpp" should generate "bp_contour."

+## Datasets
+We tested our program on the `TUM-Image Inpainting Database.` It can be downloaded here: https://www.mmk.ei.tum.de/tumiid/.

 ## Acknowledgement
 The code for loopy belief propagatin has referenced (2).